AdamBoley/Viscosity-Calculator/README.md

 At this point, you may be wondering as to the purpose of this project - multiplication and averaging are simple mathematical operations that don't require an entire website to do, surely?
 A pocket calculator could be used.

 This is indeed true.
-However, the methods specify that
+However, the methods specify thatgit add . git commit -m